johanv/WcfSoap/README.md

 Put the example phpscript (phpclient/hello.php) somewhere on your Linux webserver, and it will work as long the tunnel is active.

+## SOAP 1.2

+The code in master uses SOAP 1.1.
+If you want to use SOAP 1.2, check out the soap\_1\_2 branch.

 ## License

 Copyright 2014 Chirojeugd-Vlaanderen vzw